epam/ai-dial/docs/Deployment/realtime-analytics.md

 - Step 4: Configure [Prompt Log Collector](https://github.com/vectordotdev/vector)
 - Step 5: Configure [Grafana](https://github.com/grafana/grafana)

+**Flow:**

+AI DIAL Core generates a `.log` file containing chat completion logs, which is stored in InfluxDB.
+The log collector tool then transfers this file to AI DIAL Analytics Realtime for analysis.
+The insights derived from the analysis can subsequently be visualized using Grafana.

 ### Step 1: AI DIAL Core

+AI DIAL Core can be configured to write chat completion logs into a specific `.log` file.

 Use the default AI DIAL Core [Gflog Configuration](https://github.com/epam/ai-dial-core/blob/development/src/main/resources/gflog.xml) as reference.

 ### Step 2: Influx DB

+`.log` file is stored in InfluxDB.

 Refer to InfluxDB documentation to learn how to [install](https://docs.influxdata.com/influxdb/v2/install/) it and how to [create tokens](https://docs.influxdata.com/influxdb/v2/admin/tokens/create-token/) to read from a bucket.

-> Refer to [Configuration](https://github.com/epam/ai-dial-analytics-realtime?tab=readme-ov-file#configuration) to view how to configure InfluxDB for Analytics Realtime.
+> Refer to [Configuration](https://github.com/epam/ai-dial-analytics-realtime?tab=readme-ov-file#configuration) to view how to configure InfluxDB for Analytics Realtime service.

 ### Step 3: AI DIAL Analytics Realtime